petermota/lk-coding-exercise-senior-backend-engineer-pedro-mota/README.md

 These were my technical decisions and why I took them:

 - Use Picocli.
 It's a quite good library to create CLI commands like any Unix command we are used to.
-- I took this as a guideline to create a good CLI: https://clig.dev/#guidelines
+I took this as a guideline to create a good CLI: https://clig.dev/#guidelines
 - Testing Libraries.
 I have used JUnit and Mockito.
 I have used them a lot of times, and they are powerful and easy to use.
-I have also used Wiremock to simulate a web server.
+I have also used Wiremock to simulate a web server and test HttpServiceImpl.
 - Lombok.
 When I write a POJO I don't want to write getters, setters, constructors, toString methods, etc. With Lombok and few annotations you get the same result, and the final class is easier to read and understand.
 - Jackson JSON serializer/deserializer.
 I have used a lot of times when creating Spring Boot Microservices, so I am used to it.

 ## Compiling

 A JDK 8 or newer is required to compile this application.
 Maven should also be installed.
-After cloning the project, this Maven command will compile, run the unit tests and create 2 shell scripts for Windows and Unix systems (Linux, Mac OS):
+After cloning the project, this Maven command will compile, run the unit tests and create 2 shell scripts for Windows and Unix systems (Linux and MacOS systems):

 ```bash
 mvn clean package appassembler:assemble